intel/device-modeling-language/doc/1.4/language.md

   declaration](#parameter-declarations)).
 This can be done either within the template itself, within sub-templates, or within individual objects instantiating the template.

-  This requirement is enforced by the compiler.
 * The parameter definition must be a valid expression of the specified type.

-  This requirement is enforced by the compiler.
 * The parameter definition must be free of side-effects, and must not rely on the specific device instance of the DML model &mdash; in particular, the definition must be independent of device state.